So it’s come to this: The US is facing another government shutdown.

-Government shutdowns used to be reasonably rare — there were zero under George W. Bush, and only one under Obama — but in less than two years in office, Trump has already overseen three.
-Shutdowns are mostly brief, but always disruptive, and seem to be getting more frequent under this president.
+Government shutdowns used to be reasonably rare — there were zero under George W. Bush, and only one under Obama — but seem to be getting more common.
+Two occurred under Donald Trump’s administration, the second of which was the longest in modern American history, spanning over a month.

-It doesn’t have to be like this; Trump’s whims don’t have to determine whether federal workers get paid or not.
+It doesn’t have to be like this; the whims of House Speaker Kevin McCarthy and the Republican Party’s hard-core members don’t have to determine whether federal workers get paid or not.
 Instead, we could eliminate shutdowns altogether using something called an automatic CR.

 By extension, we could eliminate government shutdowns forever by enacting an automatic CR: a law that says that in the event that Congress fails to authorize funding for the government, things will just keep going along the way they’ve been.